By Ali Raheel Khowaja

 The sick leave policy in the UAE is regulated under Federal Decree Law No. 33 of 2021, which applies to most private-sector employees across all emirates, including Dubai.
 This law outlines an employee’s entitlement to sick leave, eligibility requirements, and the structure of paid and unpaid leave.

 Sick leave is calculated on a yearly basis and does not carry over into the next calendar year.
-During the probation period, employees are generally not entitled to paid sick leave, unless their employer permits it under internal policy.
+Sick leave is counted consecutively and normally includes weekends or public holidays, unless an employer’s internal policy provides otherwise.
+During the probation period, employees are not entitled to paid sick leave, though the employer may grant unpaid sick leave at their discretion.

 Abuse of sick leave entitlements, such as submitting false certificates, can lead to disciplinary action or termination under UAE Labour Law.